I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: blue, black, green, yellow

-This hiking option is fine for beginners, however there are a few steep points.
-The majority of tourists hike up along yellow trail and walk down on the same path, but I think this option is a bit boring.
+This hiking option is fine for beginners, however, there are a few steep points.
+The majority of tourists hike up along the yellow trail and walk down the same path, but I think this option is a bit boring.
 The advantage of blue-black-green trails is peace and quiet - there are few hikers on those trails.

 The ascend from Miziowa alp mountain hut to Pilsko is rather steep, but it's also very wide, so there's plenty of space to take a break.

-The actual Pilsko peak belongs to Slovakia, so when we get to the flat top with guidepost which suggest this is it, but it's not. 😉
+The actual Pilsko peak belongs to Slovakia, so when we get to the flat top with a guidepost which suggests this is it, but it's not. 😉

-However, it's great spot for taking pictures and catching our breath.
-When the weather is favorable, we get to admire scenic panorama of Beskidy mountains and all the villages and towns in the region.
+However, it's a great spot for taking pictures and catching our breath.
+When the weather is favorable, we get to admire the scenic panorama of the Beskidy mountains and all the villages and towns in the region.

-There's narrow path among dwarf mountain pine which leads to proper mountain peak - it takes about 10 minutes to get there.
-On the Pilsko top there's cross and a small altar, but I've never seen any mass being performed there.
+There's a narrow path among dwarf mountain pine which leads to proper mountain peak - it takes about 10 minutes to get there.
+On the Pilsko top, there's a cross and a small altar, but I've never heard about any mass being performed there.

 Route: Krowiarki pass → Babia Góra peak → Brona pass → Markowe Szczawiny mountain hut → Szkolnikowe Rozstaje → Krowiarki pass